carpentries/carpentries.org-archive/_posts/2024/10/2024-10-17-Thank-you-Glosario.md

 ---
 layout: page
 authors: ["Angelique Trusler"]
-teaser: "Thank you for Breaking the Language Barriers in Data Science and Programming"
-title: "The Codefest was made possible by a grant from the Andrew W. Mellon Foundation"
+teaser: "The Codefest was made possible by a grant from the Andrew W. Mellon Foundation"
+title: "Thank you for Breaking the Language Barriers in Data Science and Programming"
 date: 2024-10-17
 time: "09:00:00"
 tags: ["Glosario"]
 ---

 We would like to extend our heartfelt thanks to everyone who **[contributed](https://github.com/carpentries/glosario/graphs/contributors)** in the Glosario Codefest, an event that highlighted the importance of breaking down language barriers in data science and programming.
 Your contributions have helped create a more inclusive learning environment, advancing our vision of accessibility for the global community.
 This event, supported by a grant from the [Andrew W. Mellon Foundation](https://carpentries.org/blog/2024/01/mellon-foundation/), reflects a significant step forward in making data science knowledge available to all.
+Thank you for Breaking the Language Barriers in Data Science and Programming
 # What have we achieved?

 #add infographic here